seanbaxter/circle/NVVM.md

 Start the code generator at a kernel function.
 This still gets tagged with the `__global__` token.
 The backend traverses the kernel's AST and emits NVVM IR.
 When it encounters a function call, there are a few things that can happen:
 1. If the function is externally defined and marked `__device__`, the backend emits a call instruction.
 It's then up to the linker to find a definition.
 1. If the function is externally defined and not marked `__device__`, the program is ill-formed.
 1. If the function is locally defined, we mark it ODR-used and add it to a queue of function definitions that require NVVM code generation.
 This happens regardless of if the function is `__device__`-tagged or not.
+An untagged non-inline locally-defined function is emitted to the IR module and marked with internal linkage.
+This prevents it from being shared with translation units that can't see its definition.

 NVVM IR for non-inline functions marked `__device__` are always added to the module, even if the functions aren't ODR-used from inside the translation unit.
 The expectation is that they'll be called from other translation units.